- Location: Pennsylvania

 Buying and Selling FAQs in Pennsylvania

-I bought a car in Virginia.
+I bought a car in another state.
 How do I get a Pennsylvania tag for it?

 Complete an MV-1 Form, Application for Certificate of Title, available only from authorized agents of PennDOT.
 Also provide a copy of the current title, or the manufacturer's certificate of origin if the vehicle has never been titled; your current PA driver's license or photo ID card; proof of insurance; and verification of your Vehicle Identification Number.
 The agent will need to help you with portions of the form.
 It would also be wise to have a copy of the Bill of Sale, although the state may not require it.